GoogleCloudPlatform/container-engine-accelerators/fast-socket-installer/image/README.md

-# NCCL Fast Socket Installer
+# NCCL Fast Socket Installer Image

-This Dockerfile downloads and installs a specific stable release of NCCL Fast Socket (see documentation [here](https://github.com/google/nccl-fastsocket)).
+The Dockerfile downloads and installs a specific stable release of NCCL Fast Socket (see documentation [here](https://github.com/google/nccl-fastsocket)).

-NCCL Fast Socket is a transport layer plugin to improve NCCL collective communication performance on Google Cloud.
+## To build NCCL Fast Socket Installer Image
+From root of the repository, run:
+  `docker build -f fast-socket-installer/image/Dockerfile .`